 Finding your birth parents

-When you turn 20, you have the legal right to information about your adoption and your birth parents.
-To get this, you need to begin by requesting a copy of your pre-adoption birth certificate.
+To get information about your birth parents, you need to begin by requesting a copy of your pre-adoption birth certificate.

 Your original birth certificate